Vegetarian Society: 20th century

-In 1907, James Christopher Street, J. Stenson Hooker, Ernest Nyssens and Eustace Miles were speakers at the 60th Anniversary of the Vegetarian Society in Manchester.
-In 1920, the MVS hosted a summer school at Arnold House, Llanddulas, attracting around 70 attendees each week.
-Both societies organised holidays and outings for vegetarians, with the MVS's May meetings remaining popular annual events well after World War II.
+In 1907, James Christopher Street, J. Stenson Hooker, Ernest Nyssens and Eustace Miles were speakers at the 60th anniversary of the Vegetarian Society in Manchester.
+In 1920, the MVS hosted a summer school at Arnold House, Llanddulas, with around 70 attendees each week.
+Both societies organised holidays and outings for vegetarians, and the MVS's May meetings remained annual events after World War II.

-World War I was a challenging period for vegetarians; no allowance was made for vegetarians in the armed forces.
+World War I was a difficult period for vegetarians; no allowance was made for vegetarians in the armed forces.

-During World War II, the Committee of Vegetarian Interests was established, comprising members from the two Vegetarian Societies, health food manufacturers, and retailers, to negotiate with the Ministry of Food.
-During WWII, the blockade of the UK lead to food shortages, and the government became intimately involved in the diet of the civilian population.
-Food was rationed, with ration coupons becoming a second currency needed to buy all rationed goods.
-Vegetarians were well-catered for.
-Anyone who registered as vegetarian with their local Food Office got special ration books.
-These had no meat ration; instead, there were more ration coupons for cheese, eggs, and nuts.
-There were about 100,000 people officially registered as vegetarians in the UK during WWII.
+During World War II, the Committee of Vegetarian Interests was established, with members from the two Vegetarian Societies, health food manufacturers, and retailers, to negotiate with the Ministry of Food.
+During the war, the blockade of the United Kingdom led to food shortages, and the government became closely involved in the diet of civilians.
+Food was rationed, with ration coupons required to buy rationed goods.
+Vegetarians who registered with their local Food Office received special ration books.
+These had no meat ration, but included more ration coupons for cheese, eggs, and nuts.
+About 100,000 people were officially registered as vegetarians in the United Kingdom during the war.

-Meat rations during the war were very small (in order to increase the food supply; see trophic level).
-Many meals had to be vegetarian, and the government promoted vegetarian recipes.
-The whole population ate much more cereals and vegetables, and much less meat.
-Many retained wartime eating habits after the war.
-There was also great public interest in nutrition and diets, and the effects of eating less meat.
+Meat rations during the war were small, to increase the food supply.
+Many meals were vegetarian, and the government promoted vegetarian recipes.
+The population ate more cereals and vegetables, and less meat.
+Many people retained wartime eating habits after the war.
+There was also public interest in nutrition and diet, and the effects of eating less meat.

-The 1950s saw a significant rise in the popularity of vegetarian cuisine.
-Walter Fleiss, who owned the well-known Vega restaurant near Leicester Square in London, successfully lobbied for the inclusion of a vegetarian category in the Salon Culinaire Food Competition.
-Sponsored by the Society, this event and subsequent ones brought vegetarianism into mainstream awareness.
+In the 1950s, vegetarian cuisine became more popular.
+Walter Fleiss, who owned the Vega restaurant near Leicester Square in London, lobbied for the inclusion of a vegetarian category in the Salon Culinaire Food Competition.
+The Society sponsored the event and later competitions.

 Founding of The Vegan Society

-The inclusion of eggs and dairy in a vegetarian diet was a long-standing topic of debate within the Society.
-In 1944, Donald Watson, a member of the LVS, suggested creating a separate group for those adhering to a dairy- and egg-free diet.
+The inclusion of eggs and dairy in a vegetarian diet was a long-running topic of debate within the Society.
+In 1944, Donald Watson, a member of the LVS, suggested creating a separate group for people who followed a dairy- and egg-free diet.
 This led to the establishment of The Vegan Society.

 Reunification

-In the 1950s and 1960s, former rivalries were put aside as the MVS and LVS started working together, with many calling for unification.
+In the 1950s and 1960s, the MVS and LVS began working together, with calls for unification.
 In 1958, their magazines combined to become The British Vegetarian.
-They reunited in 1969, forming the Vegetarian Society of the United Kingdom.
+They reunited in 1969 as the Vegetarian Society of the United Kingdom.
 Their headquarters were established at Parkdale, Altrincham, Greater Manchester.
-The organisation became a registered charity in September of that year.
+The organisation became a registered charity in September that year.